Altiscale/hello-sap/README.md

 hello-sap-jupyter                                                     test-hello-world    db659293db77        17 minutes ago      1.86 kB
 ```
 Publishing the image to internal repository.
 Keep in mind that we will only have one tag `linux`
-here and won't be maintaining multiple tars for different architecture.
+here and won't be maintaining multiple tags for different architecture.
 IF you want to support
 a different type of architecture, you will need to extend the build process, etc.
 ```
 # Delete the build environment so you don't publish the incorrect image